Date last updated: 26 August 2021

 - using the Department for Education’s national voucher scheme, which will reopen shortly

 Additionally, you can find a list of definitions of vulnerable children and critical workers here on gov.uk.
-Be aware that this list has been expanded recently, so it is worth checking to see if your family would qualify.

 Schools are expected to deliver online learning for students not attending class.
 You should talk to your child’s school if you are unclear what they will provide and what they expect from you.